-You can also visit Buckingham Palace in very narrow windows of opening during the summer, with full details of pricing and opening hours available on this website.
+You can also visit and actually go inside Buckingham Palace in very narrow windows of opening during the summer, with full details of pricing and opening hours available on this website.

 Of course, whilst you’re at Buckingham Palace, you should probably take a moment to explore some of the other local attractions.
 A quick stroll down the Mall will take you past the pretty St James’s Park, home to a number of pelicans, and out onto Trafalgar Square, where you can enjoy seeing the lions, Nelson’s famous column and sate your art appetite at the excellent, and free, National Gallery.

 5. Trafalgar Square and the West End

 From Buckingham Palace you could either stroll up the Mall, or head back towards Westminster Abbey, and go up Whitehall.
 I’d advise the latter, and not least because one of the Harry Potter London locations is nearby.

 Going up Whitehall takes you through the heart of government in Britain, and you’ll pass right by 10 Downing Street.
 Don’t be upset if you miss it though, you can’t actually see the famous door from the street.